OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 When you :ref:`DHCP_server_UEFI_configuration` the client computer will download the PXE_ bootloader_ image ``BOOTX64.EFI``.
-This image is executed in the client computer's UEFI_ capable NIC_ adapter, and it will subsequently download another image ``grubx64.efi`` from the TFTP_ server.
+This image is executed in the client computer's UEFI_ capable NIC_ adapter, and it will subsequently download the main bootloader_ image ``grubx64.efi`` from the TFTP_ server, which subsequently loads the Linux kernel and initrd.

+.. _Linux_kernel:

 The ``grubx64.efi`` image will now attempt to download GRUB2_ configuration files in order using the following rules, where the appended value corresponds to a value on the client machine::